oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

 You can set up access to the operator Helm chart using either a _file based approach_ or a _GitHub chart repository approach_:

+#### TBD questions for Ryan:

+- Charts should be equal to or newer than the operator image version, right?
+- If so, we should document that the source should be newer than the operator image version.
+- I assume the repo approach will dereference to the public repo that always has the latest?
+- On a related note, how can
+  we get information about the chart version from a local chart?
+From a repo version?
+  How about the CRD version of a CRD?
+- Should the CRD always be newer than the newest operator?
+- Does a cluster enabled operator automatically upgrade the CRD if needed?

 ##### _File based approach_

-TBD This chart should be equal to or newer than the operator image version, right?
-If so, document that the source should be newer than the operator image version with a Warning notice.

 - This approach uses the local file based version of the operator Helm chart that is located in the operator